Obstructive sleep apnea

 Failure to Thrive.
 Small children with undiagnosed sleep apnea may "fail to thrive," that is, they do not gain weight or grow at a normal rate and they have low levels of growth hormone.
 In severe cases, this may affect the heart and central nervous system.

-People with sleep apnea usually do not remember waking during the night.
+People with sleep apnea usually do not remember their snoring, restless sleep, or sudden brief waking during the night.

 Symptoms may include:

-Symptoms or signs that may indicate the need for a sleep study include:
+Symptoms or signs that may indicate sleep apnea include:

 The doctor will check for physical indications of sleep apnea, including: